 Overview

-This subclause4.1 describes the different main capabilities of star sensors.
+Clause 4.1 describes the different main capabilities of star sensors.
 These capabilities are defined with respect to a generalized description of the reference frames (either sensor-referenced or inertially referenced in clause 3).
 This set of capabilities is then later used to describe the specific types of star sensor and their performances.

 In order to describe the star sensor capabilities, the following generalized sensor model is used: